Create a batch

 FAQ

-BatchScan is a mobile app for collecting barcodes, QR codes, NFC tags, manual entries, and Bluetooth scanner input into named batches, then exporting those batches as CSV, TXT, or XLSX files.
+BatchScan is a mobile app for collecting barcodes, QR codes, NFC tags, and manual entries into named batches, then exporting those batches as CSV, TXT, or XLSX files.

 BatchScan supports QR, EAN-8, EAN-13, UPC-E, Code 39, Code 93, Code 128, PDF417, Aztec, Data Matrix, Interleaved 2 of 5, ITF14, and other metadata types available through the device camera.
 On supported iPhone devices, BatchScan can also read NFC NDEF text and URL tags.